seejanerun/Partners-MLOps-Workshop/README.md

 Finally navigate to the Projects tab - you should see all projects that are leveraging this compute environment.
 Click on your project to navigate back to your project.

-Head back to Projects on the left of the UI and then click on your 'Domino-Training-yourname' project underneath the Your Projects tab.
-Next click into the Workspaces tab to prepare for the next lab.
+Click into the Workspaces tab to prepare for the next lab.

 ### Lab 2.2 - Exploring Workspaces